aws/random-cut-forest-by-aws/README.md

 ## Testing

-Our test suite is divided into unit tests and "functional" tests.
+The core library test suite is divided into unit tests and "functional" tests.
 By "functional", we mean tests that verify the expected behavior of the algorithms defined in the package.
 For example, a functional test for the anomaly detection algorithm will first train a forest on a pre-defined distribution and then verify that the forest assigns a high anomaly score to anomalous points (where "anomalous" is with respect to the specified distribution).
 Functional tests are indicated both in the test class name (e.g., `RandomCutForestFunctionalTest`) and in a `@Tag` annotation on the test class.

 The full test suite including functional tests currently takes over 10 minutes to complete.
 If you are contributing to this package, we recommend excluding the functional tests while actively developing, and only running the full test